 How to Use an Outfeed Table with Your Table Saw

-If you have the room, and your table saw is in a permanent location, build yourself an outfeed table.
+If you have the room, and you can locate your table saw in a permanent location, build yourself an outfeed table.
 This table sits on the back of your saw and extends the size (depth) of your table saw.
 It lets you more easily and safely push large boards and sheets of plywood through the saw.
 There are many plans on the Internet for how to build them.
 They range from simple tables to full cabinets with drawers and additional storage space under the table.

 Make sure your outfeed table matches the height of your table saw.
 It should also not interfere with your fence.
 We also like when they allow the miter gauge slots to continue for a few extra feet.

 We hope this guide on how to use a table saw proves helpful.
 Nothing beats experience.
 The table saw is such an amazing and versatile tool that entire books have been written on them.
 In fact, books have been written just on jigs you can make for the table saw.

 Use this guide as a starting point and refer back to it as needed—especially the safety rules.
 Leave a comment below if you have questions.